hackmysql/website/content/monitoring-replication-lag-with-performance-schema.md

 series: "Replication Lag"
 params:
   path: repl
+  description: "With multi-threaded replication, Seconds_Behind_Source is no longer a reliable lag metric.
+Part 1 of a 3-part series on monitoring lag correctly with Performance Schema tables."
 ---

 Used to be that replication lag was as simple as `Seconds_Behind_Master` (renamed to `Seconds_Behind_Source`).